New treatment and rehabilitation centre in Cameroon

 The key challenge is developing a revenue – either in the form of grants from charitable trusts, or generating a monthly income from donations and other means.

 One idea for gaining funds locally is to have a stall at the front of the centre, serving the public and passing traffic.
-This could operate like a roadside cafe – selling hot and cold drinks and snacks – and locally made handicrafts or generally useful items for the local community.
-With the electricity now connected it could also offer a handy mobile-phone recharging service.
+This could operate like a roadside cafe – selling hot and cold drinks and connected it could also offer a handy mobile-phone recharging service.

 Neighbours to the centre could be encouraged to provide rented accomodation for the parents of children while they are undergoing treatment.
 There is also the possibility of renting parts of the building, for example meeting rooms for other community needs.